lohedges/slsm/README.md

 ## To Do
 Next on the agenda...

-* Map boundary point velocities to the level set grid.
-* Start working on `Sensitivity` and `Gradient` classes.
+* Start working on level set gradient calculation.
+Will then have a complete level set code for area optimisation, i.e. no sensitivity calculation needed.

 ## Limitations
 * Limited to two-dimensional systems.